 Oh and the biggest kitchen/food/garden news from around here!

 We have been enjoying Golden Melons from seeds saved from a Costco melon and planted right here in East Texas.
 I believe the melon was originally purchased during a Costco run while were still working as NPS volunteers or possibly waiting for the WY house to be repaired after the winter damage...either way, it is one tasty melon!
-While the garden has not been a super heavy provider of food, we have learned a lot about seed saving, and growing pineapple beds from the top crown, learning to love cucumbers and getting a lot of great exercise.
+While the garden has not been a super heavy provider of food, we have learned a lot about seed saving, and growing pineapples.
+We have two beds of pineapples growing from the top crowns, learning to love cucumbers and getting a lot of great exercise.

 I am feeling the pressure to get everything done, because we have plans!